 The clock lies very close to the central square dominated by the cathedral.
 And close to one of my favourite ice cream parlours: Zanoni & Zanoni at Lugeck 7.

-The Hoher Markt itself has a long history that dates all the way back to Roman times (the Roman Museum is on the square), but today’s view seems rather modern for Vienna.
+The Hoher Markt itself has a long history that dates all the way back to Roman times (as noted above, the Roman Museum is on the same square), but today’s view seems rather modern for Vienna.

 Blame extensive bomb damage in WWII for the disparity.
-You can see the rubble for yourself in the final scenes of The Third Man (when Holly Martins waits for Harry Lime in a café on the square).
+See the rubble for yourself in the final scenes of The Third Man (when Holly Martins waits for Harry Lime in a café on the square).

 Subway: Take the U3 or U1 to Stephansplatz and walk down